Cyber-security regulation: Other government efforts

 " In 2004, the US Congress allocated $4.7 billion toward cybersecurity and achieving many of the goals stated in the President's National Strategy to Secure Cyberspace.
 Some industry security experts state that the President's National Strategy to Secure Cyberspace is a good first step but is insufficient.
-Bruce Schneier stated, "The National Strategy to Secure Cyberspace hasn't secured anything yet."
-However, the President's National Strategy clearly states that the purpose is to provide a framework for the owners of computer systems to improve their security rather than the government taking over and solving the problem.
+The President's National Strategy states that the purpose is to provide a framework for the owners of computer systems to improve their security rather than the government taking over and solving the problem.
 However, companies that participate in the collaborative efforts outlined in the strategy are not required to adopt the discovered security solutions.

 In the United States, the US Congress is trying to make information more transparent after the Cyber Security Act of 2012, which would have created voluntary standards for protecting vital infrastructure, failed to pass through the Senate.
 In February 2013, the White House issued an executive order, titled "Improving Critical Infrastructure Cybersecurity," which allows the executive branch to share information about threats with more companies and individuals.
 In April 2013, the House of Representatives passed the Cyber Intelligence Sharing and Protection Act (CISPA), which calls for protecting against lawsuits aimed at companies that disclose breach information.
 The Obama administration said that it might veto the bill.